ibm-cloud-docs/containers/cs_uc_health.md

 * Consistently enforce policy-driven authentication to your services and APIs with a simple Ingress annotation.
 With declarative security you can ensure user authentication and token validation by using {{site.data.keyword.appid_short_notm}}.

 **Step 2: Lift and shift**
-* Migrate virtual machine images to container images that run in {{site.data.keyword.containerlong_notm}} in the public cloud.
+* Migrate virtual machine images to container images that run in {[product_name_notm}} in the public cloud.
 * Provide standardized DevOps dashboards and practices through Kubernetes.
 * Enable on-demand scaling of compute for batch and other back-office workloads that run infrequently.
 * Use {{site.data.keyword.SecureGatewayfull}} to maintain secure connections to on-premises DBMS.
 * Private data center / on-premises capital costs are greatly reduced and replaced with a utility computing model that scales based on workload demand.

 **Step 3: Microservices and Garage Method**
 * Rearchitect apps into a set of cooperative microservices.
-That set runs within {{site.data.keyword.containerlong_notm}} that is based on functional areas of the app with the most quality problems.
+That set runs within {[product_name_notm}} that is based on functional areas of the app with the most quality problems.
 * Use {{site.data.keyword.cloudant}} with customer provided keys for caching data in the cloud.
 * Adopt continuous integration and delivery (CI/CD) practices so that Developers version and release a microservice on its own schedule as needed. {{site.data.keyword.contdelivery_full}} provides for workflow toolchains for CI/CD process along with image creation and vulnerability scanning of container images.
 * Adopt the agile and iterative development practices from the IBM Garage Method to enable frequent releases of new functions, patches, and fixes without downtime.

 **Technical solution**
-* {{site.data.keyword.containerlong_notm}}
+* {[product_name_notm}}
 * {{site.data.keyword.cloudant}}
 * {{site.data.keyword.SecureGatewayfull}}
 * {{site.data.keyword.appid_short_notm}}

-For the most sensitive workloads, the clusters can be hosted in {{site.data.keyword.containerlong_notm}} for Bare Metal.
-By using industry-standard containers technology, apps can initially be rehosted on {{site.data.keyword.containerlong_notm}} quickly without major architectural changes.
+For the most sensitive workloads, the clusters can be hosted in {[product_name_notm}} for Bare Metal.
+By using industry-standard containers technology, apps can initially be rehosted on {[product_name_notm}} quickly without major architectural changes.
 This change provides the immediate benefit of scalability.

-They can replicate and scale the apps by using defined rules and the automated Kubernetes orchestrator. {{site.data.keyword.containerlong_notm}} provides scalable compute resources and the associated DevOps dashboards to create, scale, and tear down apps and services on demand.
+They can replicate and scale the apps by using defined rules and the automated Kubernetes orchestrator. {[product_name_notm}} provides scalable compute resources and the associated DevOps dashboards to create, scale, and tear down apps and services on demand.
 By using Kubernetes's deployment and runtime objects, the provider can monitor and manage upgrades to apps reliably.

-{{site.data.keyword.SecureGatewayfull}} is used to create a secure pipeline to on-premises databases and documents for apps that are rehosted to run in {{site.data.keyword.containerlong_notm}}.
+{{site.data.keyword.SecureGatewayfull}} is used to create a secure pipeline to on-premises databases and documents for apps that are rehosted to run in {[product_name_notm}}.

 {{site.data.keyword.cloudant}} is a modern NoSQL database suitable a range of data-driven use cases from key-value to complex document-oriented data storage and query.
 To minimize queries to the back-office RDBMS, {{site.data.keyword.cloudant}} is used to cache the user's session data across apps.
-These choices improve the front-end app usability and performance across the apps on {{site.data.keyword.containerlong_notm}}.
+These choices improve the front-end app usability and performance across the apps on {[product_name_notm}}.

 Moving compute workloads into the {{site.data.keyword.cloud_notm}} isn't enough though.
 The provider needs to go through a process and methods transformation as well.
 By adopting the practices of the IBM Garage Method, the provider can implement an agile and iterative delivery process that supports modern DevOps practices like CI/CD.